kleijnweb/swagger-bundle/README.md

 ## Can:

  * Amend your Swagger spec to include the error responses added by SwaggerBundle.
+ * (De-) Serialize objects using either the Symfony Component Serializer or JMS\Serializer
  * Generate DTO-like classes representing resources in your Swagger spec.
  * Update the resource schemas in your Swagger spec when these classes change.